2024 Barnsdall tornado: Impact in Barnsdall

 The tornado became violent along County Road 2380, where a home was obliterated at EF4 strength; the foundation of the home was visible.
-At this location, it was determined that the tornado retained 180 mph-peak wind speeds.
+At this location, it was determined that the tornado attained 180 mph-peak wind speeds.
 A well-constructed home was swept clean off its crawl space, and its debris was blown to the northeast.
 Nearby trees were completely stubbed and debarked, and vehicles were thrown and rolled.
 Continuing northeast, the tornado weakened slightly as it inflicted high-end EF3 damage to the NuCera Solutions wax plant on the southeast side of Barnsdall.

 The tornado retained EF3 strength as it barreled through the eastern side of Barnsdall, where several homes would be completely destroyed.
 One person was killed along County Road 2402 as the tornado obliterated the home they were sheltering in.
 Another frame-home was completely destroyed in the area, with a nearby well-constructed garage being destroyed as well, both structures earning high-end EF3 ratings.
 The second fatality occurred in this residence.
 EF4 damage was inflicted to at least one home located on the corner of North 2nd Street and County Road 2402.
 Wind speeds at this location were estimated to have been as high as 170 mph.
 Past there, the tornado crossed SH-123, where it severely damaged numerous homes and metal buildings and completely destroyed a manufactured home at EF2-EF3 strength.
-This was the second time this part of Barnsdall had been hit by a tornado in 2024; an EF1 tornado had previously impacted the area on April 1.
 St. Mary's Church, located in Barnsdall, sustained heavy damage as the tornado impacted the town.
 The tornado scoured dirt from the ground as it neared and moved through Barnsdall, which was visible on satellite imagery following the event.
 Over 40 homes were destroyed in Barnsdall.